rupertgermann/image-crawler/README.md

 5. Write clear and concise commit messages.
 6. Push to your branch (`git push origin feature/YourFeature`).
 7. Open a pull request.

+**Note for Contributors**: Before making significant changes, please review the technical debt documentation to understand current improvement priorities and ensure your changes align with the project's technical roadmap.

 ## Repository